FonazzaStent/TinyJot/ReadMe.txt

 - File – Save, to save a file currently being edited
 - File – Save As, to save a file with a new name
 - File – Quit, to quit the program
-- Edit -Copy, to copy text
+- Edit - Copy, to copy text
 - Edit – Paste, to paste text

 For remote FTP logfiles: